kalviumcommunity/S62-1125-Cognifuse-Full-Stack-With-NextjsAnd-AWS-Azure-TeamFuse/readme.md

 - [ ] Reflections or notes included for team discussion

 This checklist ensures that all contributions maintain consistency, readability, and quality across the TeamFuse project.

+## Branching Strategy & Naming Conventions

+To maintain a clean and professional Git workflow, TeamFuse follows a consistent branching strategy.
+Each branch name clearly indicates its purpose, making collaboration and reviews easier.

+### 🔹 Branch Naming Format

+feature/<feature-name> → For new features
+fix/<bug-name> → For bug fixes
+chore/<task-name> → For maintenance tasks
+docs/<update-name> → For documentation updates

+###  PR Template
+Stored in `.github/pull_request_template.md`

+###  Code Review Checklist
+(Include the checklist added above)

+###  Reflection
+This branching structure helps our team:
+- Keep commits organized by purpose
+- Simplify code reviews and pull requests
+- Prevent conflicts and direct changes to the main branch
+- Scale easily as our codebase and team grow

+Following this structure ensures consistency, traceability, and cleaner collaboration across all future sprints.

+### Screenshots

+- Screenshot of branch protection

+- Screenshot of a PR showing checks/review approval